eclipse-archived/codewind-installer/README.md

 Subcommands:</br>

-`add/a` - Add a new docker registry secret
+`add/a` - Add a new docker registry secret and return the updated list of secrets

 > **Flags:**
 > --conid value Connection ID (see the connections cmd).
 Defaults to `local`.